 As an example, let’s look at the list of Comps for this 993 Carrera 4S, which sold for $109,200 on March 4, 2022.

-In this particular example, as of this writing, the system found 6 comps with a relevance score of 100%.
+In this particular example, as of this writing, the system found 11 comps with a relevance score above 90%.

-This means that for the Value Drivers that we currently have for this model, the system found 6 listings that match exactly – meaning that they are very strong Comps to evaluate the market value of this vehicle.
+This means that for the Value Drivers that we currently have for this model, the system found 11 listings that almost match exactly (>90%) – meaning that they are very strong Comps to evaluate the market value of this vehicle.

 To be clear, Comps on CLASSIC.COM should not be thought of as showing the exact price that someone would/should pay for a certain car.
 The goal is to give guidance by evaluating listings based on specific Value Drivers that can be assigned to each listing and compared against each other.